huangshuojason/Video-Analysis--DataScience-Group/README.md

 - Spain
 - United Kingdom

+The original cleaned YouTube narrative file covers 11 European countries.
+Poland and Germany are not listed in the final geographic scope because the final sales-narrative analysis requires country-year observations to be matched with usable non-zero `Value EUR` sales data for 2018-2020.
+These two countries were excluded at the merge stage due to missing or unusable matching sales observations, not because the YouTube narrative data were absent.
+Therefore, the final results should be read as a 9-country matched sales-and-YouTube sample rather than the full 11-country YouTube collection.

 The YouTube file contains videos from 2017-2020.
 The main notebook filters to 2018-2020 because the cleaned sales dataset covers 2018-2020.

 For the sales relationship analysis, YouTube narrative measures are aggregated to the country-year level and merged with country-year total sales value.
 If a country-year has no usable non-zero `Value EUR`, it is listed in the notebook as unmatched and excluded from the sales relationship and OLS analysis.